 In many cases, the release liner is one of the most critical decisions when designing a PSA.
-It has to have the right qualities and features to precisely match the application (hand applied or automatic dispensing) and processing (slitting, die-cutting, etc.).
+It has to have the right qualities and features to precisely match the application (hand-applied or automatic dispensing) and processing (slitting, die-cutting, etc.).
+The good news?
+You have a LOT of options.

 - Paper — The most common release liners, paper is offered in four main types: Densified Kraft (DK), Extended Densified Kraft (XL), Polycoated Kraft (PCK), and Extensible Polycoated Kraft (EK).

-- Film — Film release liners are steadily increasing in use, especially for labels and tapes, and for industrial (roofing shingles, insulation products) and medical/hygiene (electrodes, wound dressings, diapers, etc.).
+- Film — Film release liners are steadily increasing, especially for labels and tapes, industrial (roofing shingles, insulation products), and medical/hygiene (electrodes, wound dressings, diapers, etc.).
 Film liners generally have two types: Polyester (PET) and High-Density Polyethylene (HDPE).

 - Specialty — These release liners include specialized film (such as metalized film) and other unique substrates for highly specialized applications in various industries (aerospace, automotive, wind energy, etc.).

 Manufacturers coat a release agent on liners (often silicone but not always) to laminate and protect the adhesive it is applying to from exposure before use.
-The “release level” is the degree of separation of the adhesive from the substrate, and it ultimately dictates the characteristics of the release liner.
+The “release level” is the degree of separation of the adhesive from the substrate, ultimately dictating the release liner's characteristics.

-Pairing your custom converted adhesive part with the optimal liner is crucial for many applications, including automatic assembly processes.
-There are many different types of release liners that are compatible with adhesives:
+Pairing your custom-converted adhesive part with the optimal liner is crucial for many applications, including automatic assembly processes.

 - Easy, medium, or tight release